Aging for the Common Good

 At the heart of the initiative are cogenerational writing groups for six to eight participants who share reflections essential to the well-being of individuals and society.
 Through a six-week online, facilitated process, each group explores experiences of loss, discovery and renewal and considers the role of elders in navigating change.
 Sympara partner SeniorCorrespondent.com publishes select essays and poetry.

-The current writing group, which began in October 2025, is exploring the theme “Places of Resistance, Renewal and Reimagination."
-The group is writing about places that have strengthened and sustained us, critical reflection given the state of our world today.
+Our previous group, which met in the fall of 2025, reflected on “Places of Resistance, Renewal and Reimagination."
+The group wrote essays about places that have strengthened and sustained us, critical reflection given the state of our world today.
 In our histories we have known places that registered a different note in the dominant culture.
 These are places — locations, sites, addresses — that don’t fit the normal pattern.
 We have stood our ground in places of protest.
 We have cultivated places of refuge.
 We have experienced refreshment in the unlikeliest of spots.
 Inspired by one setting, we have imagined it blossoming elsewhere.

 In the fall of 2024, the group took up the question "Identities in Place?"
 We explored the dynamism of our aging spirits and the evolution of our self-understanding amid changing circumstances and shifting environments.
 The group that met in the summer of 2024 focused on "generativity," a late stage in human development first named by the psychologist Erik Erickson in 1950 as a concern beyond the preoccupations of the self to contribute to the well-being of others, particularly younger people.
 We explored the interplay of legacy and creativity as well as the barriers and openings made by identity.